Attorneys must earn the required 15 hours of CLE before January 1, 2026, but have until March 31 to report hours to the Commission.

 Attorneys who remain noncompliant after the May 31 deadline may be placed on the draft Suspension Order, submitted to the Tennessee Supreme Court on July 1, and ultimately may be suspended in August.

-To return to active status from either inactive or suspended status, an attorney must earn and report CLE credits sufficient to meet the requirements of the years while inactive or suspended, to a maximum of 5 years, prior to having their license reinstated.
-Thus, if an attorney is inactive for 2 years, they must make up 2 years of CLE credit.
-If an attorney is inactive for 10 years, they must make up 5 years of CLE credit.
+A suspended attorney is required to complete up to 5 years of CLE.
+Thus, if an attorney is suspended for 2 years, they must make up 2 years of CLE credit.
+If an attorney is suspended for 10 years, they must make up 5 years of CLE credit.
+Only credits earned in the five years immediately preceding reinstatement shall be counted.

 Because the CLE Commission and the Board of Professional Responsibility are separate agencies, attorneys are also advised to check independently with the Board of Professional Responsibility on applicable provisions of the rules administered by that organization.